smiga287/psiml_code_completion/README.md

 $ source ./init.sh
 ```

-If you also want to download the needed dataset you can pass the optional `--with-dataset` flag
+If you also want to download the needed dataset you can pass the optional `--with-dataset` flag.
 ```bash
 $ source ./init.sh --with-dataset
 ```

 ## Updating dependencies

-1. Change the `environment.yml` file according to the [docs](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#updating-an-environment)
+1. Change the `environment.yml` file according to the [docs](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#updating-an-environment).
 2. Run the following command
 ```bash
 $ source ./update_dependencies.sh